 This upbringing gave me a strong foundation to pursue a life guided by my values.
 A deeply important part of my path was finding like-minded communities of people interested in personal development and awareness, for the benefit of the planet.

-I was lucky to discover those communities at the Findhorn Foundation in Scotland (when I was 18 years old) and the Insight Meditation Society in central Massachusetts, where I lived and worked for ten years.
+I was lucky to discover those communities at the Findhorn Foundation in Scotland (when I was 18 years old) and the Insight Meditation Society in central Massachusetts where I lived, practiced, and worked for ten years.

-Meeting (and sitting long meditation retreats with) inspiring teachers like Tara Brach and Joseph Goldstein changed my life - they helped me see what was possible (less suffering).
+Meeting (and sitting retreats with) inspiring teachers like Tara Brach, Phillip Moffitt, Loch Kelly, Ajahn Sucitto, and Joseph Goldstein changed my life - they helped me see what is possible (less suffering).

 I received my training starting in 1992 (at Findhorn, co-leading personal growth workshops) and finally finished my Masters in Mental Health Counseling when I turned fifty.
 I am a Licensed Mental Health Counselor and Board Certified Life Coach.